mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Summary
 -------

-Dask Dataframe extends the popular Pandas library to operate on larger datasets (10GB to 10TB) on a distributed cluster.
+Dask Dataframe extends the popular Pandas library to operate on big data-sets (10GB to 10TB) on a distributed cluster.
 We show its capabilities by running through common dataframe operations on a common dataset.
 We break up these computations into the following sections: